bayinfosys/bayinfosys.github.io/04-cost-of-ml/04-cost-of-ml.md

   - **Total Cost per Event:** **$0.1578** (approx. **£0.12**).
   - **Profit per Event:** £0.50 - £0.12 = **£0.38**.

-The costs for these are drawn from the API costs given by providers, in the hosted model case from the OpenAI pricing [page](https://openai.com/api/pricing/) and in the self-hosted cast from the AWS instance pricing [page](https://aws.amazon.com/ec2/pricing/on-demand/).
+The costs for these are drawn from the API costs given by providers, in the hosted model case from the OpenAI pricing [page](https://openai.com/api/pricing/) and in the self-hosted case from the AWS instance pricing [page](https://aws.amazon.com/ec2/pricing/on-demand/).

 In both cases, prices may vary depending on specific usage (batch vs streaming), cost agreements (pricing tiers and capacity reservations) and so on.